Dzedou RSS

 Now, don't get me wrong, I'm not pointing fingers and saying that everyone who uses a hefty amount of abstractions is stupid or evil and actively seeking apocalypse and we the good guys need to stop them.
 Some are evil; as a game developer that sometimes makes the deeply regrettable decision of participating in online discourse, I've been called "delusional" on multiple occasions for insinuating that I don't use a game engine.
 Those people have a desire to utilize every shortcut necessary to finish a project as fast as possible, minimize quality, maximize profit, and worst of all, learn nothing along the way and also bring you down with them.
 Thankfully there are not that many people of this kind, so let us ignore that as we cannot change it.
 Most people belong to a second, much more pleasant group, that we can very much do something about.
 They just want to program in peace, use whatever is the stack of choice at the company they work at, get paid, not worry about the consequences of their code, or whether it even has any.

 If you think this whole ordeal is just doomsaying, or you just couldn't care less, I still have something in it just for you.
 Whatever it is you are working on may very well end up much better when you make it from scratch.
 The human brain works amazingly well under constraints.
-If you ever have days during which you suffer from the dreaded "Microsoft employee-tis" and can't get any work done, leaning on the fact that you are contributing positively to something might help you get over that, sometimes.
-Finally, remember that learning a lot is a great way to avoid "impostor syndrome" -- a myth perpetuated by people who don't know anything in order to convince others that it's just a syndrome and they actually know something.
+Also, if you ever have days during which you suffer from the dreaded "Microsoft employee-tis" and can't get any work done, leaning on the fact that you are contributing positively to something might help you get over that, sometimes.

 (edited : rewrote to be less abrasive)